J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Soft Condensed Matter.md

 - For a _constant stress_:
 $$\dot{\sigma}=0 \implies \epsilon=\frac{\sigma_{0}}{G_{0}}\left( 1-\exp\left( -\frac{t}{\tau} \right) \right)$$
+- The model _does not exhibit stress relaxation_
 ### Zener model/standard linear solid
 - Consider a _Maxwell fluid_ and a _Hookean solid_ in _parallel_
 	- Maxwell fluid has elastic modulus $G_{2}$